tamiliyer/tamil-iyer-rituals-customs/index.md

 3. Timings of the function
 4. Expected duties from the participants in the function

-## Pregnant woman - Udhaka Shanthi
+## Pregnant woman - Udhaka Shanthi (this section needs to be filled)

 1. Participants in the function - Husband of pregnant woman, parents from both families, sisters/brothers from both families, extended family, friends, elders
 2. Function timings